All Episodes

 Yeah.

-I have something for your owner.
+I got something for your owner.

 I don't know if you can do this legally, but listen to this story.

-Arkansas and Arkansans shopped until they dropped this past Saturday, braving temperatures deep into the triple digits to take advantage of the state's first sales tax holiday weekend.
+Arkansas, Arkansans shopped until they dropped this past Saturday, braving temperatures deep into the triple digits to take advantage of the state's first sales tax holiday weekend.

-Clancy Graham, a manager at Little Rock's RK Collections boutique, an independently owned store, said I have never seen anything like this.
+Clancy Graham, a manager at Little Rock's RK Collections Boutique, an independently owned store, said, I have never seen anything like this.

 If we could do this three times a year, it would be amazing.